jeffrey-agyepong/ja-web-design/src/content/post/why-does-my-business-need-a-website.md

 A high quality website pays for itself in the long run.
 As mentioned, in the world of marketing, websites are a steal.
 Why invest in a quality site?
 What benefits and returns will you receive?

 The cost to host a website is pretty consistent across the board.
-The highest rates are usually the ‘template based’ providers such as Wix and SquareSpace.
+The highest rates are usually the ‘template-based’ providers such as Wix and SquareSpace.
 What do you receive in return?
 A website that looks like every other.

-Instead, working with a custom developer and designer will maximize your money spent on hosting and upkeep.
+Instead, working with a web developer and designer will maximize your money spent on hosting and upkeep.
 How can you do so?

 *Utilize SEO (Search Engine Optimization).* By working with an expert you will ensure your website is getting found by the right people.